The NHS England requirement

 - One additional session (regional or local at the choice of the appraiser)

 * Should you, in one year, not be able to attend a regional/national session, you will be expected to attend three local sessions and the following year attend a mix of regional/national and local.

-For further information, refer to the new Appraisal Calibration Requirements 2019-2020.
+For further information, refer to the new Appraisal Calibration Requirements 2019-2020 on this website.

 For appraisers to demonstrate that they have met the new annual appraisal-related calibration requirements, each area must provide sufficient opportunities for appraisers to learn about new developments and to benchmark their practice.

 Opportunities for appraiser calibration provided by the Wessex Appraisal Service

 - New Appraiser Training (NAT) courses – two day regional/national events

 - Current Appraiser Skills Assessment (CASA) courses – one day regional/national events

-- Annual Appraisers Conferences – one day regional/national events in Dorset and Hampshire & Isle of Wight (HIoW)
+- Annual Appraiser Conferences – one day regional/national events in Dorset and Hampshire & Isle of Wight (HIoW)

 - Appraiser Support Group Meetings – local events, held three times per year per Support Group